gregurco/jobeet-tutorial/days/day-6.md

 }
 ```

-Next, add a new method, `getActiveJobs()`, to the newly created repository class.
+Next, add a new method, `findActiveJobs()`, to the newly created repository class.
 This method will query for all of the active Job entities sorted by the expiresAt column (and filtered by category if it receives the $categoryId parameter).

 ```php